Midtrans/mt-alt-doc/en/snap/platform/overview.md

 If you want to configure active payment methods on the Snap payment page, you should configure it on [Midtrans Shopify Payment App Account Settings](#payment-app-account-settings).

 ##### Shopify will not Charge Third-Party Transaction Fees for Test Order with Enabling Test Mode
-"Test order" is helpful for you to make sure that the checkout process and settings for order processing, payment, inventory, shipping, email notifications, etc are all correct.
-You can place a test order by [simulating a transaction through test mode](#test-transaction-with-sandbox-mode).

-When you use a third-party payment provider like "Midtrans" to take customer payments, shopify will add transaction fee for each transaction, the transaction fee varies depending on your [pricing plan](https://www.shopify.com/id/pricing).
+In real transaction, when you use a third-party payment provider such as "Midtrans", Shopify will add transaction fee for each transaction, the transaction fee varies depending on your [pricing plan](https://www.shopify.com/id/pricing).

-But if you want to do "test order" with enabling test mode, **Shopify should not charge you any payment processing fee for "test order" payments.**, all orders made within this mode are not "real", and do not require "real payment/fund", so you are **safe to ignore the payment for this order** because the payment is not real and the order should be safe to not actually fulfilled, you can check [shopify docs about test order](https://help.shopify.com/en/manual/checkout-settings/test-orders) for the detail.
+But if you want to do "Test Order" with enabling test mode, **Shopify should not charge you any payment processing fee for "Test Order" payments.** "Test Order" is helpful for you to make sure that the checkout process and settings for order processing, payment, inventory, shipping, email notifications, etc are all correct.
+You can place a "Test Order" by [simulating a transaction through test mode](#test-transaction-with-sandbox-mode).
+You can also check [Shopify docs about test order](https://help.shopify.com/en/manual/checkout-settings/test-orders) for further details.

 ##### In Some Rare Cases, Midtrans Unable to Update the Payment Status to Shopify
 In some rare cases, Midtrans unable to update payment status to the Shopify, e.g: mismatch status order, status order on midtrans is settlement, but status order on shopify is pending.
 If it happens and affect your status order on shopify, then there are possibility: